asrcpq/eyhv/README.md

 * Run eyhv --help to get more options

-* Caution: a .eyhv\_replay file will be created under working directory

 ## Key features

 * High speed and high fault tolerance of player performance